Bernard Ruiz-Picasso: Fundación Almine y Bernard Ruiz-Picasso para el Arte

+Château de Boisgeloup, which Ruiz-Picasso inherited in 1975, was opened to the public in 2012 to show Picasso's studio and a series of contemporary art exhibitions starting with Un Soir à Boisgeloup.

 Museo Picasso Málaga

 Bernard Ruiz-Picasso, together with his mother Christine Ruiz-Picasso co-founded the Picasso Museum in Málaga which opened in 2003.
 He is President of the Advisory Council of the museum.
 On that occasion, Bernard Ruiz-Picasso donated 180 works to establish the museum's collection.
 He regularly lends other works from his collection to the Picasso Museum in Málaga.